apache/apisix-ingress-controller/docs/en/latest/deployments/k3s-rke.md

 :::info IMPORTANT

-If you are using K3s, the default kube config file is located in `/etc/rancher/k3s/` and you make require root permission.
+If you are using K3s, the default kube config file is located in `/etc/rancher/k3s/` and you may require root permission.

 :::